-6. Long-Term Obligations
+7. Long-Term Obligations

 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities.
 Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds using the straight-line method that approximates the effective interest method.
 Bonds payable are reported net of the applicable bond premiums or discounts.
-Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.
+Bond issuance costs, except for prepaid insurance costs, are expensed in the reporting period in which they are incurred.
+Prepaid insurance costs are expensed over the life of the debt.